mattmakai/fullstackpython.com/content/pages/06-devops/18-web-analytics.markdown

 ## Open source web analytics projects
-* [Piwik](http://piwik.org/) is a web analytics platform you can host yourself.
-  Piwik is a solid choice if you cannot use Google Analytics or want to customize your own web analytics platform.
+* [Matoma](https://matomo.org/) (formerly Piwik), is a web analytics platform that you can host yourself.
+Matoma is a solid choice if you cannot use Google Analytics or want to customize your own web analytics software.

 * [Shynet](https://github.com/milesmcc/shynet) is a lightweight, privacy-friendly
   cookie-free web analytics application written in Python.